Rive Guide

 @rive-app/webgl

-An easy-to-use high-level Rive API using the WebGL renderer.
+An easy-to-use high-level Rive API using a WebGL2 context.
 Some benefits of this package:

 • Highest fidelity with edit-time experience.